Update: December

 The Energy Facility for African, Pacific and Caribbean countries

-catalysts promoting initiatives and projects in the area of energy,
+promote initiatives and projects in the area of energy

 in ACP countries.
 It's based on the idea that access to modern energy